nicotine-plus/nicotine-plus/doc/DOWNLOADS.md

 ## GNU/Linux, *BSD, Solaris

-If you have no need to modify the Nicotine+ source, you are strongly recommended to use packages for your distribution/operating system.
-This will save you time.
+If packages are available for your distribution/operating system, this will save you time.

 ### Ubuntu/Debian